14 Best Employee Recognition Vendors (We’ve Tested Over 40)

 Top employee recognition software can significantly improve your company’s bottom line.
 Nevertheless, without proper planning, it may backfire, even with the best intentions.
 We have all seen instances where an award felt more like a popularity contest than a recognition of true merit, and we want to avoid that.
 Recognition that does not align with the organization’s core values or mission wouldn’t do us any good, either.

-When rolling out your recognition and reward program, it is, thus, of utmost importance to communicate the financial and cultural return these programs can provide.
+When rolling out your reward and recognition program, it is, thus, of utmost importance to communicate the financial and cultural return these programs can provide.
 It’s also crucial to establish a clear protocol for the types of recognition and rewards associated with specific behaviors.
 Ultimately, every employee deserves recognition that genuinely uplifts and motivates them.

 About Us